mvysny/vok-security-demo-v8/README.md

 If the login succeeds, the user is then stored into the session (or, rather, the `LoginManager` class is stored in the session along with the currently logged-in user.
 This way, we can group all login/logout functionality into single class).
 Then, the page is refreshed.
 This forces Vaadin to create a new instance of the UI.
-Since a non-null user is in the session, the UI will show the application layout instead of the login form.
+Since a non-null user is now in the session, the UI will show the application layout instead of the login form.

 There are four views: